-Search for the optical system model with a half-field of view of 8° to 12° and an F-number of 4 to 8 in the patent lens library of Code V. The specific operation is shown in Figure 6.
+Search for the optical system model with a half-field of view of 8° to 12° and a F-number of 4 to 8 in the patent lens library of Code V. The specific operation is shown in Figure 6.